rust-lang/book/nostarch/chapter06.md

 }
 ```

-Listing 6-7: Using
+Listing 6-7: Checking whether a state existed in 1900 by using conditionals

-That gets the job done, but it has pushed the work into the body of the `if let`
+nested inside an `if let`.

-statement, and if the work to be done is more complicated, it might be hard to
+That gets the job done, but it has pushed the work into the body of the `if
-follow exactly how the top-level branches relate.
-We could also take advantage
+let` statement, and if the work to be done is more complicated, it might be
-of the fact that expressions produce a value either to produce the `state` from
+hard to follow exactly how the top-level branches relate.
+We could also take
-the `if let` or to return early, as in Listing 6-8.
-(You could do similar with a
+advantage of the fact that expressions produce a value either to produce the
-`match`, of course!)
+`state` from the `if let` or to return early, as in Listing 6-8.
+(You could do

-src/main.rs
+similar with a `match`, too.)

 ```
 fn describe_state_quarter(coin: Coin) -> Option<String> {